 What is the term “mediating conflict” if not redundant, since mediation itself implies the existence of conflict?
 And why would anyone create and organize an exhibition on the subject?

 This exhibition is intended as a reflection on the need for access to a middleman to resolve conflicts—latent or declared—in society in general, but also in the contemporary art world.
-With La mediation du conflit/Mediating Conflict, I hope to delve deeper, into the reasons why disagreements rarely resolved, particularly in the sphere of art—a sphere where these quarrels often lead to frustration among “those who feel they are not being heard.”
+With La mediation du conflit/Mediating Conflict, I hope to delve deeper, into the reasons why disagreements are rarely resolved, particularly in the sphere of art—a sphere where these quarrels often lead to frustration among “those who feel they are not being heard.”
 The exhibition aims to prompt questioning about the meaning of mediation and its intrinsic conflict, whose dark underside we seem so fearful to confront in the art world.
 If the exhibition title therefore seems redundant, given that mediation by definition incorporates the notion of conflict, it is so worded to ensure it is not simply implicit but is in fact emphasized.
 Its purpose is to stand in stark contrast to certain opaque discussions on art in which only the players intimately involved can fully grasp the issues.
 Those outside contemporary art circles frequently find themselves ill-equipped to understand the finer points of a work or exhibition.
 It is often out of this implicit doxa savante(1) that the conflicts emerge, and should they then become highly charged and unrestrained, efforts are made to silence them at all costs lest they tarnish art’s image.
 Why should conflict within the art milieu generate such alarm?
 After all, conflict already permeates our day-to-day existence.
 It is present in our personal and professional lives, and in foreign relations and the political arena, conflict is fast becoming the order of the day.

-I must admit that I was somewhat skeptical when, in 2006, Joanne Germain, head of the Maison de la Plateau-Mont-Royal, asked me to curate an exhibition based on my work La mediation de l’art contemporain (The Mediation of Contemporary Art).
+I must admit that I was somewhat skeptical when, in 2006, Joanne Germain, head of the Maison de la culture Plateau-Mont-Royal, asked me to curate an exhibition based on my work La mediation de l’art contemporain (The Mediation of Contemporary Art).
 After 10 years of reflecting, discussing and writing on this thorny question, I could not imagine mounting an exhibition on the subject without falling into the didactic trap, or worse, that of the opacity I so criticized.
 But Joanne was insistent, and the idea grew.
 Prior to and following the publication of my work, I had the opportunity to sit on various research committees and participate in meetings on these very issues.
-I have also had the pleasure of meeting many generous readers of my , who have shared with me their points of view on the question.
+I have also had the pleasure of meeting many generous readers of my book, who have shared with me their points of view on the question.
 It is largely due to these influences that my reflections have evolved and the exhibition initiative has taken shape over the past two years.

 However, the real impetus came in Seoul last fall during a conference I attended on the documentation and conservation of the media arts.There, I met many passionate individuals, including German curators Hans D. Christ and Iris Dressler.
 For these co-directors of the Württembergischer Kunstverein Stuttgart, mediation is far removed from the hollow term or buzzword it seems too often to have become.(2) Instead, mediation stems from a practice inexorably linked to the creation of contemporary art exhibitions.
 Mediation is therefore no pastiche, like some spin-off activity tacked onto the end of an exhibition, but is rather a philosophy inherent to the project and essential to its very creation.
 Spanish artist Daniel García Andújar, another lecturer at the Seoul symposium, spoke with audience members of Postcapital, a project created by the irrational collective, of which Andújar is a founding member.
 The Postcapital exhibition represents the very incarnation of contemporary art mediation integrated into the heart of an artistic project.
 It examines difficult subjects (war, global terrorism, the rise of religious fundamentalisms, the loss of freedom of expression, etc.) and complex issues and is always presented without compromise.(3) I quickly realized that the die had been cast and the cornerstone of La médiation du conflit/Mediating Conflict, established.